bridgefy/bridgefy_flutter/README.md

 ### Initialization

-The init method initializes the Bridgefy SDK with the given API key and propagation profile.
+The init method initializes the Bridgefy SDK with the given API key and verbose logging.
 The delegate parameter is required and should be an object that conforms to the `BridgefyDelegate` mixin.

-The following code shows how to start the SDK (using your API key) and how to assign the delegate.
+The following code shows how to init the SDK (using your API key) and how to assign the delegate.

 ```dart
 import 'package:bridgefy/bridgefy.dart';